gat786/devops-stuff/static/blogs/gcp-vpc-sc/understanding-vpc-sc.md

 ![VPC SC Disabled](/images/vpc-sc/with-perimeter.png)

-*This image showcases how GCP API calls would look like in an* *organisation which does have VPC SC perimeters*
+*This image showcases how GCP API calls would look like in an* *organisation which has VPC SC perimeters defined*

 In the above images I am trying to convey that you can use VPC SC as a method to protect GCP APIs from being accessed from outside the perimeter even when